patchlevel/event-sourcing/docs/subscription.md

 ## Subscriber

 If you want to react to events, you have to create a subscriber.
-Each subscriber need a unique ID and a run mode.
+Each subscriber needs a unique ID and a run mode.

 ```php
 use Patchlevel\EventSourcing\Attribute\Subscriber;